The Writing Program offered by Saint Louis University’s Department of English teaches the fundamentals of persuasive composition.

 Computer-Assisted Instruction Lab

 The English department’s computer-assisted instruction lab provides students and instructors access to a variety of software, as well as audio and video equipment.
-These tools provide invaluable experience in research methods, source evaluation, varied forms of production and methods of writing.
+These tools provide invaluable experience in research methods, source evaluation, varied forms of production and writing methods.

-Faculty interested in incorporating additional media options into courses can schedule a technology consultation that can include assignment design, tutorials, and technology and software purchases.
+Faculty interested in incorporating additional media options into courses can schedule a technology consultation, including assignment design, tutorials, and technology and software purchases.
 The lab also offers certificate programs in computer-assisted instruction and training.

 In addition to the workspace and software in the computer-assisted instruction lab, the following equipment is also available: